 Brent Perry resolved an important case for electrical contractor threatened with bankruptcy because its largest customer refused to pay on a major contract.
 The case settled prior to trial for confidential amount.

-Robert Burford represented John Thrash, E Partners, and E Corp in a dispute over the ownership of a high performance, multi0cycle natural gas storage facility in New York.
-AIG claimed a "Control Flip" had occurred that would have substantially devaluated the ownership position of Robert's clients.
-The case was uniquely resolved by a sale of the entire storage facility to a third-party, Inergy, L.P. with Robert's clients obtaining more than $50 million in the sale – preserving their ownership value.
+Robert Burford represented John Thrash, E Partners, and E Corp in a dispute over the ownership of a high performance, multicycle natural gas storage facility in New York.
+AIG claimed a “Control Flip” had occurred that would have substantially devaluated the ownership position of Robert’s clients.
+The case was uniquely resolved by a sale of the entire storage facility to a third-party – Inergy, L.P. – with Robert’s clients obtaining more than $50 million in the sale and thus preserving their ownership value.

 Brent Perry prosecuted shareholder oppression and fiduciary duty claims for the minority owner of a construction services company.
 During the prosecution of the case, the Texas Supreme Court sharply limited shareholder oppression actions.
 He was still able to settle the case for most of the claimed damages, in excess of $3 million, on the day before trial.

-Robert Burford (co-counsel with Gibbs & Bruns) represented Vinson & Elkins attorney, D. Bobbitt Noel, in a fraud and breach of fiduciary duty case against billionaire Trevor Rees-Jones, Chief Energy and Devon Energy.
-Noel alleged an old friend, Rees-Jones, cheated him when he bought out Noel's stake in a highly successful shale gas company, Chief Energy.
-After a several week trial and favorable jury verdict, the trial court entered a $196 million judgment for Noel.
+Robert Burford (co-counsel with Gibbs & Bruns) represented Vinson & Elkins attorney D. Bobbitt Noel in a fraud and breach of fiduciary duty case against billionaire Trevor Rees-Jones, Chief Energy and Devon Energy.
+Noel alleged an old friend, Rees-Jones, cheated him when he bought out Noel’s stake in a highly successful shale gas company, Chief Energy.
+After a several week trial and favorable jury verdict, the trial court awarded a $196 million judgment for Noel.

 Robert Burford successfully defended Stone Energy Corporation in a multi-million dollar jury trial involving allegations of fraud in connection with drilling operations under a farm-out agreement.
-A Take Nothing Judgment was rendered against the Plaintiff.
+The trial court rendered a Take Nothing Judgment against the Plaintiff.

 Robert Burford represented the Houston Police Officer Pension System in multi-district litigation against one of the largest banks in the country, State Street Bank & Trust along with its investment advisory arm, State Street Global Advisors.
 The suit involved tens of millions of losses from a complex sub-prime bond investment that was managed by State Street.
 HPOPS settled the case favorably prior to trial.